 - Topical pain relievers that are applied to the skin

-Begin strengthening exercises for the flexor muscles of the forearm as recommended.
+Strengthening exercises for the flexor muscles of the forearm will be advised.

 Gradual Return to Your Sport

 Begin arm motions of the sport or activity as advised.
 Examples include golf swings, tennis strokes, or painting strokes.

 The doctor may inject cortisone into the elbow near the medial epicondyle to reduce pain and inflammation.